 Employee expenses are recognised when incurred.
 Employee entitlements at year end are recognised by East Gippsland Catchment Management Authority, being the employer of GKTOLMB staff.

 Other expenses

 Other expenses include adminstration expenditure, advertising & signage, insurance and consultancy expenditure.
-Supplies and services costs which are recognised as an expense in the reporting period in which they are incurred.
+Expenses are recognised on the accrual basis in the reporting period they are incurred.

 Superannuation